wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 4.5.8 =
+* Added: Free Shipping is now an option out of the box, no PRO version required.
+PRO users should disable the Free Shipping plugin

 = 4.5.7 =
 * Fixed: Patched rare issue affecting the ability to upgrade from old 2.x versions of wpStoreCart to the current version